igornicoletti/codecraft-auth/QUICKSTART.md

 ### Create Your First User

-1. Click "create a new account" on the login page
+1. Click 'create a new account' on the login page
 2. Enter an email and password (minimum 6 characters)
-3. Click "Create account"
+3. Click 'Create account'
 4. Check your email for the confirmation link
 5. Click the link to verify your account